kishan79/express-protocol-docs/docs/guide1.md

 ### Intro

-  In this guide we will make NFT marketplace Dapp using Express Protocol SDK through which anyone can Mint, Auctions and and buyers can Bid on tokens.
+  In this guide we will make NFT marketplace Dapp using Express Protocol SDK through which anyone can Mint NFTs, Auction them and buyers can Bid on tokens.
   We will use Pandora Public ERC721 contract for NFT minting and Pandora Market Contract for Auctioning/Bidding of NFTs.
   You also need to connect a wallet, so make sure you have metamask wallet installed.